Mockito#

 Mockito helps you create mocks so your unit tests can focus on a component in isolation.
 For example, it allows test code to run without requiring a real database, without making actual HTTP calls, and without waiting for slow dependencies to produce their lengthy results.

 In Mockito, a mocked object is a test double whose behavior you control.
-If you don’t specify behavior for a method (via stubbing), Mockito supplies a default return.
+If you donβt specify behavior for a method (via stubbing), Mockito supplies a default return.

 A developer can easily stub out simple behavior and then verify higher level interactions.
+Note that you can stub out methods only on mocks and spies.

 Good Practice